BalveerSinghYT/CS50-Problems/log.md

 ### Day12: October 25, 2020 (Solved TCS NQT - Caesar)
 I solved the coding problem that i got in TCS NQT exam yesterday.
 It was similar to the problem pset2/Caesar.

+### Day13: October 26, 2020 (Solving pset3/runoff)
+Still debugging the code & trying to get the right output.
+Today I spend only 40min on this.